Skip to content

 }

-This search function demonstrates the typical usage pattern of recursive_directory_iterator: construct it with skip_permission_denied, use the cached methods of directory_entry for filtering inside the loop body, and finally collect the results.
-This "traverse + filter + collect" pattern is extremely common in real projects.
+This search function demonstrates the typical usage pattern of recursive_directory_iterator: add skip_permission_denied during construction, use the cached methods of directory_entry for filtering inside the loop, and finally collect the results.
+This "traverse + filter + collect" pattern is very common in actual projects.

 Performance Considerations

-The performance of directory traversal depends on two factors: the size of the directory and the number of system calls.
-The caching in directory_entry already helps us avoid many unnecessary stat calls, but there are other factors to keep in mind.
+The performance of directory traversal depends on two factors: the size of the directory and the number of system calls. directory_entry's caching has already helped us reduce many unnecessary stat calls, but there are other factors to keep in mind.

 By default, recursive_directory_iterator does not follow symbolic links.
-This is the correct default behavior—following links can lead to infinite loops (A points to B, B points to A) or cause the same file to be accessed multiple times.
-If you truly need to follow symbolic links, add the follow_directory_symlink option, but make absolutely sure there are no cyclic links.
+This is the correct default behavior—following links can lead to infinite loops (A points to B, B points to A), or cause the same file to be accessed multiple times.
+If you确实 need to follow symbolic links, add the follow_directory_symlink option, but ensure there are no circular links.

 Depth Control